Victor Trikojus: World War II

-After a review of his case, and pressure from his colleagues, he was released in April.
+After a review of his case, and pressure from his colleagues, he was released on 11 April, on condition that he resign as chair of the Drugs sub-committee.
+29 of his colleagues gave evidence in his support.
+Responding to the evidence against him, while admitting he had positive opinions of the Nazis in 1937, Trikojus had a great change of heart in March 1939 when Hitler broke the Munich Agreement and invaded the rest of Czechoslovakia.
+He framed his earlier pro-German passages written in letters to colleagues and friends in Germany as being made out of necessity, and that had he written anti-German statements, the receipients of those letters may have been sent to concentration camps.
+Vice-chancellor Robert Strachan Wallace and Hugh Ward among others attested to his anti-nazi views.

 He immediately resumed his duties lecturing at the university and coordinating methods of producing critical war drugs so they could be handed off to industry.
 This included organising the manufacture of 45 kg of sulfaguanidine in a laboratory in his university's medical school, for the New Guinea campaign in 1942.
 He ceded patent rights for his sulfaguanidine manufacturing process to Monsanto so full-scale production could be expedited.
 His process for ascorbic acid synthesis was likewise handed over to Colonial Sugar Refineries (now CSR limited).

+Trikojus was still subject to various restriction orders until 1944, requiring him to report to the police regularly, his nationality was wrongly marked as 'naturalized', and despite instructing solicitors, no compensation or redress for his detention ever came.
+A security dossier on Trikojus continued to be compiled until 1958.

 Professor of Biochemistry

 By 1943, the drug import routes were judged safe enough for work on domestic production to end, and the Trikojus family moved to Melbourne after being appointed head of the Biochemistry Department at the University of Melbourne.
 He inherited such an under-staffed and under-resourced department that one of the most complicated pieces of equipment in it was a hand-cranked bench centrifuge.
 He spent much of his time and energy doing administrative work to bring the department up to the standard of the other major universities.
 His workload was further increased when student numbers swelled after the war, supported by the Commonwealth Reconstruction and Training Scheme.
 A new biochemistry building was needed, with Trikojus overseeing the construction and assisting in its design.
 The building was opened in stages between 1958 and 1961.
 This building, the first in Australia to be devoted to the study and teaching of biochemistry, housed researchers until 2005, when they were moved to the new Bio21 institute nearby.
 It was demolished in 2008, and in its place the Australian Centre for Neuroscience and Mental Health Research was constructed.